Guto Inocente: Post-UFC career

+Global Fight League

+On December 11, 2024, it was announced that Inocente was signed by Global Fight League.
+However, he was not drafted for the 2025 season.
+In turn, in April 2025, it was reported that all GFL events were cancelled indefinitely.

 Kickboxing career

 Glory

 Inocente's debut with Glory came in February 2016, when he faced Demoreo Dennis.
 Inocente knocked Dennis out with a spinning hook kick in just 40 seconds.
 The finish won Glory's 2016 "Knockout of the Year" award.

 Returning briefly to WGP, Inocente defended his Super Heavyweight title for the first time against Lucas Alsina.
 He beat Alsina by a fourth round TKO, due to low kicks.

 His second Glory fight was against Brian Douwes, a fight which Inocente won by a unanimous decision.

 He was scheduled to fight Hesdy Gerges during Glory 33.
 Inocente won the fight by a split decision.

 Inocente beat D'Angelo Marshall during Glory 37, by an extra round decision.

 He scored controversial decision upset of Benjamin Adegbuyi in the main event of Glory 43: New York, after appearing to lose two of the three rounds they had fought.
 The result was met with boos from the crowd, venting fury on Twitter shortly afterwards.

 Guto took part in the 2018 Heavyweight Contender Tournament.
 Despite winning the semifinal bout against Junior Tafa, he was unable to advance to the finals due to a cut.

 He was scheduled to fight Rico Verhoeven for the Glory Heavyweight title during Glory 59.
 Rico won the fight by a unanimous decision.

 Inocente took part in the Glory 62 eight man heavyweight tournament.
-After winning a decision against Mohamed Abdallah in the quarter finals, he lost a decision in turn to Jamal Ben Saddik in the semifinals.
+After winning a decision against Mohamed Abdallah in the quarter-finals, he lost a decision in turn to Jamal Ben Saddik in the semifinals.

 Guto defended the WGP title for a second time in June 2019, against Françesco Xhaja.
 Xhaja lost the fight by a unanimous decision.

 Inocente defended the WGP Super Heavyweight title, during WGP 59, against Haime Morais.
 Inocente won the fight by a unanimous decision.